calabash/calabash-android/documentation/ruby_api.md

     => ["optional settings", "save", "cancel", "get a free blog at wordpress.com"]

-For selectors with arguments you can use hashes.
+For methods with arguments you can use hashes.
 In Ruby 1.9 this has quite nice syntax:

     irb(main):033:0> query("edittext index:1", setText:"1234")
     => ["<VOID>"]